![]() |

 parsing statements and rules will consume it regardless of the lexical scope they occur in.

-A new input scope is created by every submit
+A new input scope is created by every submit, every variant of scan, and every

 also initiate scanning of that source.
 You can change the current input scope without initiating scanning by using